HighPoint/aws-powershell-aerolite/README.md

   "ec2Id":"Your_EC2_Instance_Id"
 }
 ```
 Replace "Your_Bucket_Name", "Your_Aerolite_PowerShell_File_Name, and "Your_EC2_Instance_Id" with your values.
 If you don't have a PowerShell to test, try one of the samples below.
-Now, just press the
+Now, just press the "Start Execution" button.

 7) Congratulations!
+The Aerolite Step Function will start executing the PowerShell commands.

 # Samples